-Distribution packages are generally veeery old in Julia years; if you want to faddish features that are the whole reason you got lured to Julia, download from the main site.
+Distribution packages from your Linux OS, say, are generally veeery old in Julia years; if you want faddish features that are the whole reason you got lured to Julia, download from the main site.

 On macOS you could do this to put the binary in your path.

 Infrequent but luxurious Julia installs provided through JuliaPro.

 I don’t use these since I had early problems with them which turned out to be in the Intel MKL builds.
 Probably resolved now since Intel MKL is no longer packaged.1 🤷♂

 They come with everything packaged up and are a simple way of getting started.
 I’m not 100% clear on how they do package management and interact with other Julia installations since I don’t use them.

 Aurelio Amerio avises on a minimal dockerized julia.

 and updating with

 Kip is an alternative Julia packaging system.
 Good on them.
 Having bookmarked it, I will not return to that project until I have pressing need.